cyber-siraj/Enterprise-Network-Lab/README.md

 ## 🔹 Overview

-This project simulates a small enterprise network with segmented departments, core network services, and basic SOC-style monitoring.
-The goal was to build a strong networking foundation before applying security concepts.
+This project simulates a small enterprise network with segmented departments, essential network services, and basic SOC-style monitoring.

-My approach is based on a simple principle: **you cannot secure what you do not understand**.
-By first learning how networks operate—how devices communicate, how traffic flows, and how services interact—I was able to begin thinking from a security and monitoring perspective.
+My approach is based on a key principle: **you cannot secure what you do not understand**.
+Before focusing on security, I built a strong foundation in networking—understanding how devices communicate, how traffic flows, and how core services operate.
+This allowed me to begin thinking from a security and monitoring perspective rather than just configuration.

 ---